gabrielantonyxaviour/franky-hedera/README.md

    - Device Registry Topic: `0.0.5911509`
    - Checker Registry Topic: `0.0.5911510`

+2. **Independent Checker Registration**:
+   - Anyone can register their server as a checker node for performing reputation tests on all the devices available.
+   - They can go to the [Register Checker](https://franky-hedera.vercel.app/register-checker) page to register as a checker node.
+   - Then further instructions will be displayed on the page for performing the checking action.

-2. **Decentralized Verification**: Multiple independent checker nodes evaluate device performance and availability
+3. **Decentralized Verification**: Multiple independent checker nodes evaluate device performance and availability
    - Each check transaction is submitted to HCS with a cryptographic signature
    - Every evaluation becomes part of an immutable audit trail

-3. **Performance Metrics**: Devices are evaluated using key performance indicators:
+4. **Performance Metrics**: Devices are evaluated using key performance indicators:
    - **Availability**: Uptime, response time, consistency over time
    - **Performance**: Throughput (requests/sec), error rate, latency (p50, p95, p99)
    - **Security**: TLS version, certificate validity